Shape

 remote_state_config = include.remote_state.remote_state

-region = include.region.region
+region = include.region.locals.region

 }